-Auckland CBD conundrum: Street stays shut after more issues at leaky tower
+Street stays shut, engineers uncover wider problems, leaky tower issues more extensive than initially thought

 "We hope Nelson St will be open tonight.
 That's what we're working towards but I can't make any guarantees," Harris said.

-Auckland Transport said it was awaiting a further update on V today.
+Auckland Transport said it was awaiting a further update on Victopia today.

 "We're working on the basis of the street re-opening during the middle of the week, subject to weather conditions and other factors," a spokesman said.